 Unlike other water filters or purifiers, the Grayl can be accidentally frozen and withstand up to three (3) freeze/thaw cycles.
 Beyond three cycles, purifier performance begins to diminish and the manufacturer recommends that the purifier cartridge be replaced.
 Still, that’s a handy feature in case you happen to get caught out in the cold unexpectedly.

 Grayl recommends that you replace the filter every 12 months because the activated carbon used to remove chemicals and heavy metals, can degrade over time.
 This can be limited by drying the filter between use and storing it in an air-tight bag.
-Still, there’s no way to test when the activated carbon is show, so annual replacement is still advisable.
+Since there’s no way to test when the activated carbon has degraded annual replacement is still advisable.

 - Weight: 10.9 oz (309 g)